vmuthal/Javascript/Vue/README.md

 # Vue.js
 ###### Learning in a better way.

-**Declaration**: This document is maintened by *Vivek Muthal*.
+**Declaration**: This document is maintained by *Vivek Muthal*.
 You are free to correct the mistakes.

 ## Introduction